 Soon Eric will be giving back even more.
 After working in UNICOR for over 15 years, the factory is closing and Eric will be moving to the education department to share more of his many talents with others.
 If he is released, Eric says, “I want to go back to school since I will be blessed with a tuition free continuing education, and finish my business classes.
 Next, I want to start a business with the monetary reparations from the City of Chicago while teaming up with community churches in the area to help those like myself who made poor life choices.
 I want to be part of the solution and no longer part of the problem.
 One bad decision does not have to define you; you can change if in your heart you want to change.”
 Eric has petitioned the Obama Administration to commute his life sentence.

-The Facts: Eric Wilson
+Name: Eric Wilson

 Offense: Conspiracy to Distribute a Controlled Substance and Distribution of a Controlled Substance under 21 U.S.C.
 846 and 841(a)(1), and other attendant counts, which included engaging in a Continuing Criminal Enterprise under 21 U.S.C.
 848(a).